Upcoming Events

 Do I need to participate in the Bike Bus along with my student?

-Kids can participate in the Bike Bus on their own, but adults are welcome and sometimes very much needed as volunteers.
+Please accompany your K-1st grader.
+Older kids can participate in the Bike Bus on their own, but adults are welcome and always needed to make the Bike Bus run smoothly.
 If you do send your kid on their own, be advised that adult volunteers will be present, but participants ride at their own risk.

 What does my student need to bring?